 The experiment was carried out using a completely randomized design with repeated measures over time, with the plots representing treatments, the subplots representing collection times, and the repetitions represented by eight sheep.
-The inputs used were castor cake (CC), which was applied only once (CC1) in the pasture (195.3 kg) at the beginning of the experiment, after the application of mineral fertilizers; CC applied in a fractionated way (2CC1/2), 50% after the application of mineral fertilizers (97.7 kg) and 50% thirty days after the first application (97.7 kg); and organic compost (control) applied only once (492.6 kg) after the application of the mineral fertilizers (Figure 2).
+The inputs used were castor cake (CC), which was applied only once (CC1) in the pasture (195.3 kg) at the beginning of the experiment, after the application of mineral fertilizers; CC applied in a fractionated way ($2CC{1/2}$), 50% after the application of mineral fertilizers (97.7 kg) and 50% thirty days after the first application (97.7 kg); and organic compost (control) applied only once (492.6 kg) after the application of the mineral fertilizers (Figure 2).
 The same dose of nitrogen was used in all the treatments, corresponding to the equivalent of 600 kg.ha-1.year-1.
 The CC and the organic compost contained 5.12% and 2.03% nitrogen, respectively.
 All the inputs were applied by hand before allowing the animals access to the pasture, considering the use of intensive grazing under continuous stocking, with a fixed stocking rate.
-The organic compost was considered a control because it has no anthelmintic effect in vitro, according to the methodology used by Salles et al. (2019).
-The compost was based on the carcasses of small ruminants and was prepared as described by Meneses et al. (2017).
+The organic compost was considered a control because it has no anthelmintic effect in vitro, according to the methodology used by Salles et al. (2017).
 The experiment involved 24 adult male sheep, noncastrated, with an initial average weight of 23.93 ± 3.66 kg.
 The animals were divided in a balanced way, according to weight and breed, into three groups of eight animals, i.e., four Somalis and four Santa Inês sheep in each treatment.

 Figure 2.
 Timeframes and events during the experimental period (58 days).
-Day 0: first grass collected to determine the infective larvae count per gram of dry mass ( $L_3$ . $g^1$ of DM) of guinea grass, followed by mineral fertilization (MF), contamination by gastrointestinal nematodes (GIN), and treatments of the three paddocks with organic fertilizers.
-Control: organic compost made of small ruminant carcasses; $CC_1$ : castor cake in a single application; $2CC{1/2}$ : castor cake divided into two applications.
+Day 0: first grass collected to determine the infective larvae count per gram of dry mass (L3,g-1 of DM) of guinea grass, followed by mineral fertilization (MF), contamination by gastrointestinal nematodes (GIN), and treatments of the three paddocks with organic fertilizers.
+Control: organic compost made of small ruminant carcasses; CC_1 : castor cake in a single application; $2CC{1/2}$: castor cake divided into two applications.
 Day 21: sheep introduced into the areas and first grass sampling to evaluate its structural characteristics (SC).
 Day 23: start of the weighing and collection of fecal and blood samples at seven-day intervals.
-Day 30: second grass sampling to determine the $L_3$ . $g^1$ of DM and second grass sampling to evaluate SC.
+Day 30: second grass sampling to determine the L3.g-1 of DM and second application of $CC{1/2}$ treatment.
+Day 58: third grass sampling to determine the L3.g-1 of DM and second grass sampling to evaluate SC.